-It was time for pruning and hearing the birds sing.

 Song of Solomon 2:13

 ULT

 13 The fig tree ripens its green figs, and the vines {are in} blossom; they give off a smell.
 Get up, come, my darling, my beauty, and come.

 UST

-13 There are new figs on the fig trees, and there are blossoms on the grapevines and their fragrance fills the air.
+13 There are new figs on the fig trees, and there are blossoms on the grapevines, and their fragrance fills the air.
 My dear one, get up; my beautiful one, come with me!

-What ripens and was in blossom?
+What ripens and what is in blossom?

-The green figs ripens and the vines were in blossom.
+The green fig tree ripens and the vines blossom.

-What did her beloved want his beautiful one to do?
+What does her beloved want his beautiful one to do?

-He wanted her to arise and come away.
+He wants her to arise and come with him.

 Song of Solomon 2:14

 ULT

 14 My dove, in the clefts of the rock, in the hiding places of the cliff, show me your appearance, make me hear your voice, for your voice {is} sweet, and your appearance {is} lovely.

 UST

 14 You are like a dove that is hiding far from me in an opening in the rocky cliff.
 Allow me to see your form, and allow me to hear your voice, because your voice sounds sweet, and your form is comely."
 The woman speaking to the man she loves

 What does her beloved call her?